danielg0/fyp/report.md

 ## Sampled Simulation Techniques

-![Potential sets of samples for the different techniques, based on [@simpoint-textbook, Fig 6.2]](diagrams/sim-sample-techniques.drawio.svg)
+Accurate simulations of entire benchmark suites can take days or weeks to complete.
+Rather than simulate them entirely, we can simulate a portion and use that to estimate overall performance.
+This chapter will discuss three different methods for picking a sample to simulate.

-In order to achieve a balance between the accuracy of a microarchitectural simulation and speed of a functional model, we can run a cycle-accurate simulator on a subset of a program's complete execution.
+Many simulators offer both accurate cycle-level models and fast functional models.
+In order to achieve a balance between the accuracy and speed of these two models, we can run a cycle-accurate simulator on a subset of a program's complete execution and use the functional model for the rest.
 There are three main approaches to sampling a program [@simpoint-textbook, Ch 6] that can produce results that are representative of a programs varying behaviour:

 - Random sampling, where we distribute the sets of instructions that we sample randomly throughout the entire execution
 - Periodic sampling techniques, such as SMARTS (see {@sec:smarts}), where those sets are distributed regularly throughout the execution - the distance from one set to the next is predetermined
 - Representative, or targeted, sampling techniques such as SimPoint (see {@sec:simpoint}), which start by analysing the program, then pick the sets of instructions to sample that collectively represent the full behaviour of the program

+{\*@fig:sampling-techniques} shows one set of samples that could be picked using these three methods for a given program.
+The random samples are distributed randomly throughout the program whereas the periodic occur at regular intervals.
+Targeted samples are taken for the three different phases in the program, which correspond to the three different IPC behaviours.

+![Potential sets of samples for the different techniques, based on [@simpoint-textbook, Fig 6.2]](diagrams/sim-sample-techniques.drawio.svg){#fig:sampling-techniques}

 ### Statistical Sampling

-Both random and periodic sampling are statistical sampling techniques that build upon existing mathematical theory, such as the central limit theorem.
+Both random and periodic sampling are statistical sampling techniques that build upon existing mathematical theory, such as the central limit theorem, which we will explain.

 The central limit theorem states that if sufficient independent observations are taken of a population (ie. more than thirty) with a finite variance $\sigma^2$ and mean $\mu$, then the distribution of the sample mean $\bar{x}$ approximates a normal distribution with mean $\mu$ and variance $\sigma^2 \over n$, irrespective of how the population is distributed.

 Pratically, if we use a statistical sampling method on a program and take $n$ samples of a performance metric, $[x_1, \ldots, x_n]$, we can calculate a sample mean $\bar{x}$ and sample variance $s^2$ as follows: